muhammadganiev/Ar_intra_42/README.md

 # Ar_intra_42
-Make easy your life with Ar_intra
+Make easy your life with Ar_intra_42